 Not minor if: The employee attempted to use the mace as a threat and the event lead to a substantial security consequence (i.e., able to mace several tactical responders in a short period of time).
 If such a situation could happen with a coordinated attack, it has the potential to lead to a substantial security consequence.

-Example i: The licensee failed to perform the weekly security lighting inspections as required by the licensee’s written procedure.
+Example 10i: The licensee failed to perform the weekly security lighting inspections as required by the licensee’s written procedure.
 Upon discovery, the licensee immediately conducted the lighting inspection and discovered one small area inside the PA that was below the required illumination level for assessing unauthorized activities inside the PA.
 The licensee, using closed-circuit television, assessed the area from the CAS and the operator was capable of assessing activities in the affected area.
 The security department immediately submitted a work order request to get the lighting repaired.

 Violation: Failure to meet the licensee’s written procedures and NRC-approved security plan for security systems weekly testing.